 The ability to undertake a focused and comprehensive patient assessment is fundamental to nursing practice.
 Conducting patient assessment allows nurses to gather the requisite information to make sound clinical judgements.
 With an emphasis on the systematic collection of reliable and valid assessment data, this unit of study examines the knowledge, capabilities and clinical skills required to undertake comprehensive health assessment, inclusive of physical, mental health, social, ethnic and cultural dimensions in complex clinical situations.
 Underpinning any patient assessment is a detailed understanding of normal physiological processes and the ways in which illness and injury alters these processes.

 NURS5056 The Biology of Cancer and Haematology

-Credit points: 6 Session: Semester 1 Classes: distance education/intensive on campus, up to 4 study days Assessment: essay (40%) and online activities (20%) and take home exam (40%) Campus: Mallett Street Mode of delivery: Block mode
+Credit points: 6 Session: Semester 1 Classes: distance education/intensive on campus, up to 4 study days Assessment: essay (40%) and online activities (20%) and take home exam (40%) Mode of delivery: Block mode

 This unit of study will provide the scientific basis for cancer and haematology nursing practice.
 Students will examine, in detail, biological concepts related to haemopoeisis, immunology, carcinogenesis, genetics and epigenetics.
 Recent advances in the understanding the biology of cancer will be critiqued.
 This unit of study will provide a framework and foundation for understanding the impact of both malignant disease and the therapeutic management.
 Biological and physiological principles that support cancer treatments will be reviewed in detail.
 A detailed understanding of the biology of malignant disease together with that of the physiological effect of treatment is imperative for developing skills and capacity in specialist cancer and haematology nursing practice.
 Strategies to support physiological function and manage complex clinical presentations will be examined with students undertaking critical appraisal of treatment guidelines.